Breakthrough-Energy/REISE.jl/README.md

  # REISE.jl
+Renewable Energy Integration Simulation Engine.

+This repository contains, in the **src** folder, the Julia scripts to run the power-flow study in the U.S. electric grid.
+The simulation engine relies on [Gurobi] as the optimization solver.

+## Dependencies
+This package requires installations of the following
+- [Julia]
+- [Gurobi]
+- [Python]

+For sample data to use with the simulation, please visit [Zenodo].

 ## Installation
 ### Julia package
 The most reliable way to install this package is by cloning the repo locally, navigating to the project folder, activating the project, and instantiating it.
-This approach will copy install all dependencies in the **exact** version as they were installed during package development. **Note**: If `Gurobi.jl` is not already installed in your Julia environment, then its build step will fail if it cannot find the Gurobi installation folder.
+This approach will copy install all dependencies in the **exact** version as they were installed during package development. **Note**: if `Gurobi.jl` is not already installed in your Julia environment, then its build step will fail if it cannot find the Gurobi installation folder.
 To avoid this, you can specify an environment variable for `GUROBI_HOME`, pointing to the Gurobi `<installdir>`.

 For more information, see https://github.com/JuliaOpt/Gurobi.jl#installation.